ScottLogic/blog/_posts/2024-08-29-llms-dont-hallucinate.md

 ## What is 'hallucination'?

-Since about 2017, researchers in natural language processing have used the word 'hallucination' to describe a variety of behaviours.
+Since about 2017, researchers in natural language processing have used the word 'hallucination' to describe a variety of behaviours[^1].
 Since ChatGPT propelled LLMs to public awareness, this word has become commonplace.
-But what does it actually mean?[^1]
+But what does it actually mean?

 Sometimes, it refers to **unfaithfulness**, a jargon word in natural language processing.
 This means that its output contains information which is not